mfjones/pace2016/README.md

     2 5
     4 5

-4) At any time you can send the script a UNIX signal to get a status update.
-On `SIGUSR1`, the process will output the size of the largest bag in the best tree decomposition found so far.
+4) At any time you can send the script the UNIX signal SIGTERM in order to terminate the program and immediately print out the best tree decomposition found.
 This can be triggered with

-    kill -SIGUSR1 [pid]
+    kill -SIGTERM [pid]

 where `[pid]` is the pid of the script `tw-heuristic` (not the Java process running in the background).

-Similarly, you can terminate the program and immediately print out the best tree decomposition found by sending a `SIGTERM` with

-    kill -SIGTERM [pid]

 Note: Requires Java 7 or higher.